roboconf/roboconf.github.io/en/user-guide/installing-rabbit-mq.md

 ---
-title: "Installing the Messaging Server"
+title: "Installing RabbitMQ"
 layout: page
-cat: "ug-snapshot"
+cat: "ug-last"
-id: "installing-the-messaging-server"
+id: "installing-rabbit-mq"
-menus: [ "users", "user-guide", "Snapshot" ]
+menus: [ "users", "user-guide" ]
 ---

 The messaging server is a crucial element so that Roboconf can work.